History of Credit Unions

 Safe and Secure

-By the late 1960s it was clear that like banks, credit unions would need insurance to safeguard the deposits of their members.
+By the late 1960s it was clear that like banks, credit unions would need deposit insurance and stricter policies to safeguard their members.
 So in 1970, Congress created the National Credit Union Share Insurance Fund (NCUSIF), administered by the National Credit Union Administration (NCUA).
-On October 3, 2008, the Emergency Stabilizaton Act of 2008 was signed into law.
-The act increased insurance coverage on all accounts up to at least $250,000.
-And, in keeping with the independent spirit of credit unions, not one penny has come from tax dollars to maintain the fund; it's capitalized entirely by its member credit unions.
+In 2008, the Emergency Stabilization Act was signed into law and increased insurance coverage on all accounts up to at least $250,000.
+And, in keeping with the independent spirit of credit unions, not one penny has come from tax dollars to maintain the fund; it’s capitalized entirely by its credit union membership accounts.

 Today’s Credit Union

-For instance, Mission Federal Credit Union provides you not only federally insured deposit accounts, but also nearly every type of loan imaginable and many types of insurance.
+For instance, Mission Federal Credit Union provides you not only federally insured deposit accounts, but also a variety of loan products.
 We also offer investment services and advice,* which are available through our broker dealer, CUSO Financial Services, L.P.
 (CFS).
+We also work with insurance providers to provide options for our members.
 This can all be provided at substantial savings to you, made possible by the cooperative, not-for-profit model of a credit union.
+Whether you are looking to invest in real estate or you need to open your first checking account, our team at Mission Federal Credit Union is here to guide and support you with our financial services.

 Most importantly, as a credit union member/owner, you’ll enjoy peace of mind you simply won’t find at other financial institutions.
 After all, who better to provide financial services and advice you know you can trust than the organization you own yourself?

-*Investment Representatives are employees of Mission Federal Credit Union and registered representatives through CUSO Financial Services, L.P.
+* (1) Investment Representatives are registered through CUSO Financial Services, L.P.
 (CFS), member FINRA/SIPC.
 Products and services offered by CFS are not NCUA/NCUSIF insured, are not credit union guaranteed, and may lose value.
 Mission Federal Credit Union is in partnership with CFS.
+(2) Insurance products are offered through Mission Fed’s business relationships and are not insured by NCUA; not a deposit of, nor guaranteed by Mission Fed, and may lose value.